 B. THE DEEP SURFACE OF THE TCL

-With the carpal bones, this surface forms the carpal tunnel which is traversed by nine flexor tendons of the fingers, their flexor synovial sheathes, and the median nerve.
+With the carpal bones, this surface forms the CT which is traversed by nine flexor tendons of the fingers, their flexor synovial sheathes, and the median nerve.

-1. The Median Nerve at the Wrist:
+1. The Median Nerve at the Wrist

-Median nerve is the softest and most volar structure in the carpal tunnel.
-Its average cross-sectional area of MN is 6.19 mm[38].
+Median nerve is the softest and most volar structure in the CT.
+Its average cross-sectional area of is 6.19 mm[38].
 It lies directly beneath the TCL, and is superficial to the nine digital flexor tendons (Figure 1).
-Proximal to the TCL, MN lies just lateral to the tendons of FDS, and lies between the tendons of FCR and PL (Figure 2).
+Proximal to the TCL, MN lies just lateral to the tendons of FDS, and between the tendons of FCR and PL (Figure 2).
 Its location extends an average of 11 mm radial to the hook of hamate[27].
 Distal to the TCL, it enlarges and flattens, and usually divides into five or six branches; 1) the recurrent motor branch, 2) three proper digital nerves (two to the thumb and one to the radial side of index finger), 3) two common digital nerves (one to index/ middle and one to middle/ ring)[24].
 Trapped or pinched nerves have a useful electrical property for the diagnosis in that the speed of its conduction slows at the site of trouble due to demyelination.

 Anomalies of the median nerve

-Variations of MN at the wrist were reported to be about 11%.
-Neural variations arising from the ulnar aspect of the MN were common and could be a cause of iatrogenic injury during endoscopic or open release[39].
+Variations of MN at the wrist were reported to be about 11% of the examined specimens.
+Neural variations arising from the medial aspect of the MN were common and could be a cause of iatrogenic injury during endoscopic or open release[39].

-In a study performed on 246 carpal tunnels at operation, four groups of variations were described; (I) Variations in the course of MN was found in 12%, (II) Accessory branches at the distal portion of the carpal tunnel in 7% (III) High divisions of the MN in 3%; and (IV) Accessory branches proximal to the carpal canal in 1.5%.
-These findings emphasize the importance of approaching the MN from the ulnar side when opening the carpal tunnel[40].
+In a study performed on 246 carpal tunnels at operation, four groups of variations were described; (I) Variations in the course of MN was found in 12%, (II) Accessory branches at the distal portion of the CT in 7% (III) High divisions of the MN in 3%; and (IV) Accessory branches proximal to the carpal canal in 1.5%.
+These findings emphasize the importance of approaching the MN from the ulnar side when opening the CT[40].

 High bifurcation of the MN[37].

-Persistent median artery: median artery is a transitory vessel that represents the arterial axis of the forearm during early embryonic life.
-It normally regresses in the second embryonic month[41, 42].
-Its persistence in the human adult has been recorded in two different patterns: as a large, long vessel which reaches the hand (palmar type); or as a small and short vessel which ends before reaching the wrist joint (antebrachial type)[43, 44].
+Persistent median artery: median artery is a transitory vessel that represents the embryological axial artery of the forearm.
+It normally regresses in the second fetal month[41, 42].
+Its persistence in the human adult has been documented in two different types: as a large, long vessel which reaches the hand (palmar type); or as a small and short vessel which ends before reaching the wrist joint (antebrachial type)[43, 44].
 It occurs in about 3.4-20% of a 646 population sample of hands[37, 45].
 It is more frequent in females than in males, occurring unilaterally more often than bilaterally, and slightly more frequently on the right than on the left.
-Most frequently arises from the caudal angle between the ulnar artery and its common interosseous trunk (59%).
-Others origins may be from the ulnar artery or from the common interosseous trunk.
-It ended as the 1st, 2nd or 1st and 2nd common digital arteries (65%) or joined the superfcial palmar arch (35%).
-It pierces the MN in the upper third of the forearm in 41% of cases with the palmar pattern[45].
-The median artery in its palmar pattern passes under the FR, running in the carpal tunnel together with the MN and flexor tendons.
+Most frequently, it arises from the caudal angle between the ulnar artery and its common interosseous trunk (59%).
+Other origins may be from the ulnar artery or from the common interosseous trunk.
+It ends as the 1st, 2nd or 1st and 2nd common digital arteries (65%) or joins the superfcial palmar arch (35%).
+It pierces the MN in the upper third of the forearm in 41% of cases with the palmar type[45].
+The median artery in its palmar type passes under the FR, running in the CT together with the MN and flexor tendons.
 This relationship has been considered as an aetiologic factor in the CTS[46].

 4. An aberrant sensory branch arising from the ulnar side of MN and piercing the ulnar margin of the TCL was found in 3% of hands (of 110 in operations)[39].